MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

+To answer \textbf{RQ1}, we pre-train MLaGA on node classification and link prediction tasks across eight datasets spanning three domains: e-commerce, social networks, and artwork.
+Specifically, the node classification task involves the Movies, Arts, VideoGames, and RedditS datasets, while the link prediction task is conducted on Beauty, Health, CD, and Art500K.
+Following prior experimental setting~\cite{chen2024llagalargelanguagegraph}, we implement three different versions of LLaGA: \textit{Single Focus} (training on one dataset and task), \textit{Cross-Domain} (training on one task across multiple datasets) and \textit{Cross-Task} (training across diverse datasets and tasks).
+We compare MLaGA against four categories of leading baseline models.
+We evaluate both MLaGA and leading baselines with in-distribution datasets, and the results are presented in Table~\ref{tab:main_results}.
+We observe that:

+\textbf{\textit{\underline{Observation 1}}} \textit{While current leading graph LLMs can generalize across domains, they lack the capability to generalize across tasks.} Although LLaGA's performance improves with larger training datasets on single tasks, it experiences a performance drop on the node classification task under cross-task and cross-dataset training.
+This suggests that for current graph LLMs, it remains challenging to generalize across tasks with a single model, which verifies our motivation to explore cross-domain cross-task foundation model for multimodal graphs.

-\textbf{Comparison under Single Focus Scenarios (RQ1). }\\ ~\textbf{\textit{\underline{Observation 1}}} \textit{MLaGA significantly enhances the multimodal graph reasoning capabilities of LLMs for both node classification and link prediction tasks under the Single Focus scenario.} As shown in Table~\ref{table:overall_result}, MLaGA outperforms competing methods, including GNN, graph LLM, and MLLM-based methods, across all four datasets in both tasks.
+\textbf{\textit{\underline{Observation 2}}} \textit{As a single model, MLaGA significantly enhances the multimodal graph reasoning capabilities of LLMs for both node classification and link prediction tasks across multiple domains.} As shown in Table~\ref{tab:main_results}, MLaGA outperforms competing methods, including GNNs, graph LLMs, multimodal graph models and MLLM methods, across all eight datasets in both tasks.
 While graph LLMs such as LLaGA \cite{chen2024llagalargelanguagegraph} improve upon GNN-based approaches by leveraging LLMs to align graph structures with the LLM token space, MLaGA achieves even stronger results in every setting.
-Notably, MLaGA exceeds the performance of leading graph LLM baselines by an average margin of $+4.4\%$ in node classification and $+8.2\%$ in link prediction.
+Notably, MLaGA exceeds the performance of leading graph LLM baselines by an average margin of $+3.04\%$ in node classification and $+3.59\%$ in link prediction.
+This highlights the effectiveness of MLaGA under multimodal graph reasoning scenarios.

-\textbf{Comparison under generalization scenarios (RQ2).}\\ ~\textbf{\textit{\underline{Observation 2}}} \textit{MLaGA exhibits strong data generalization compared to both GNN-based and graph LLM-based baselines.} As shown in the ``Data Generalization" row of Table~\ref{table:overall_result}, MLaGA outperforms these methods under multi-dataset settings in general.
-Notably, relative to the single-focus scenario, MLaGA achieves gains of +3.5\% in NC and +2.4\% in LP tasks on average, highlighting its strong capacity to generalize across datasets.
-Another interesting observation is that MLaGA is the only method that significantly outperforms its single-focus counterpart.
-Although GNN variants and LLaGA may sometimes surpass their single-focus versions, only MLaGA exhibits consistently superior performance.
-These results further affirm the effectiveness of our approach when trained on multiple datasets.